tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ### Ports

-**Note:** If you use `NodePort` for service exposure, you must check your deployment for the actual ports.
+**Note:** If you use `NodePort` for service exposure, you must check your deployment for the actual ports and ensure they are opened where necessary.

 #### Web-based user interface